KenShih99/qixel3dtemplate/README.md

 ## Notes
 * Each Qixel 3D panel has 11x9 5 mm squares, with a 2 mm thick red boarder around it.
 There are 6 panels total in a standard Qixel 3D strip.
-* Make sure your the pdf is not resized when printed.
+* Make sure the pdf is not resized when printed.
 You may need to disable border protection on your printer.
 * Adobe Acrobat Reader is recommended to open the PDF.
 Some PDF viewers may not render the PDF properly.